Dr-N0/Trdr/README.md

-# Tradr
+# terminal
-A platform that allows for info, money and data to be traded with a safe third party
+A modular, all-in-one platform allowing users to manage and use several commonly used tools together in a centralized hub.